ucam-cl-dtg/hertz/README.md

 TODO
 ----
-* Bug: Hertz can get garbage collected during recording which stops the recording.
 * Playback button when recording finished
 * Store and use last used sampling frequency
 * Pick and remember directory to record files to